PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-08 07:37:46
+Last updated: 2024-04-08 07:39:24
-Random Quote: There's no such thing as a bad idea, Morty.
-It's about execution. - Rick Sanchez
+Random Quote: Well, maybe this isn't a breakup.
+Maybe this is two friends getting back together. - Robin Scherbatsky